Stomachache007/VisionerTech_VMG-PRO_FPGA/README.md

 ## Visionertech VMG-PRO FPGA project
 ## General Description:
-This is a open-source project of VMG-PRO HMD which is mostly writed by verilog.
-There are two process flow contained, one is basic ISP flow, the other is HDR flow.
+This is an open-source project of VMG-PRO HMD mostly written in verilog.
+There are two process flows contained: one is the basic ISP flow, and the other is the HDR flow.
-The top-hierarchy file is also provided in the project, what developers use to do is only new a project and add all of the RTL and ip files to start their design.
-By the way, all of the module included have been simulated and tested already in hardware.
+The top-hierarchy file is also provided in the project.
+Developers only need to open a new project and add all of the RTL and ip files to start their own design.
+By the way, all of the modules included have already been simulated and tested in hardware.

+## Developer tool:
+Recommended PC configuration： Intel Core i5-4460/8G RAM/at least two USB3.0/Xilinx ISE 13.4 design suite JTAG debug tool which is Xilinx compatible, narrow edge JTAG row line which is 2.0mm and 14pins.

 ## Module localtion:
 design/top